oracle/fmw-kubernetes/docs-source/content/oam/prepare-your-environment/_index.md

-### Install the Oracle WebLogic Server Kubernetes Operator Docker image
+### Install the WebLogic Kubernetes Operator Docker image

-In this release only Oracle WebLogic Server Kubernetes Operator 3.0.1 is supported.
+In this release only WebLogic Kubernetes Operator 3.0.1 is supported.

 {{% notice note %}}
-The Oracle WebLogic Server Kubernetes Operator Docker image must be installed on the master node and each of the worker nodes in your Kubernetes cluster.
+The WebLogic Kubernetes Operator Docker image must be installed on the master node and each of the worker nodes in your Kubernetes cluster.
 Alternatively you can place the image in a Docker registry that your cluster can access.
 {{% /notice %}}

-1. Pull the Oracle WebLogic Server Kubernetes Operator 3.0.1 image by running the following command on the master node:
+1. Pull the WebLogic Kubernetes Operator 3.0.1 image by running the following command on the master node:
    ```bash
    $ docker pull ghcr.io/oracle/weblogic-kubernetes-operator:3.0.1
    ```

    The output will look similar to the following: